linux-surface/kernel/Documentation/driver-api/surface_aggregator/client.rst

 - :c:func:`SSAM_DEFINE_SYNC_REQUEST_N` for requests without return value and without argument.
-- :c:func:`SSAM_DEFINE_SYNC_REQUEST_R` for equests with return value but no argument.
+- :c:func:`SSAM_DEFINE_SYNC_REQUEST_R` for requests with return value but no argument.
 - :c:func:`SSAM_DEFINE_SYNC_REQUEST_W` for requests without return value but with argument.

-Refer to their respecitve documentation for more details.
+Refer to their respective documentation for more details.
 For each one of these macros, a special variant is provided, which targets request types applicable to multiple instances of the same device type: